 8. Northeastern University

 Established in 1898, Northeastern University is a private research university located in Boston, Massachusetts.
 NU operates a number of campuses throughout Boston as well as satellite campuses in California, Washington, and North Carolina.
 The school enrolls approximately 7,000 graduate and 18,000 undergraduates each year.
-The Master of Science in Global Studies and International Relations with a concentration in conflict resolution prepares students for careers in international relations, education, and business.
+The Master of Science in Global Studies and International Relations with a concentration in conflict resolution prepares students for careers in international relations, labor statistics projectseducation, and business.
 The major courses are taught by international diplomats and consultants, and the program focuses heavily on experiential learning.
-Students can expect coursework in nuclear nonproliferation, the practice of diplomacy, post-conflict development, international conflict and cooperation, and peace and conflict.
+Students can expect coursework in nuclear nonproliferation, the practice of diplomacy, post-conflict development, conflict and dispute resolution, international conflict and cooperation, and peace and conflict.
 Online students have the opportunity to participate in an international field study experience, a 12-week online course followed by a one-week overseas session.

 7. Norwich University

 Norwich, a private university in Northfield, Vermont, is the oldest private military college in the U.S. It was founded as the American, Literary, Scientific, and Military Academy in 1819 and is recognized by the U.S. military as the birthplace of the Reserve Officer Training Corps (ROTC).
 Norwich offers an online Master of Arts in Diplomacy with a concentration in international conflict.
 This 36-credit program consists of six 11-week courses.
-While all M.A. in Diplomacy students can expect the same core curriculum, the conflict management concentration covers areas such as diplomacy and communication, human rights and conflict in the international system, conflict resolution and post-conflict resolution in the international system, and conflict avoidance, prevention, and containment in the international system.
+While all M.A. in Diplomacy students can expect the same core curriculum, the conflict management concentration covers areas such as diplomacy and communication, human rights and conflict in the international system, conflict resolution and post-conflict resolution in the international system, and conflict avoidance, conflict and dispute resolution, prevention, and containment in the international system.
 At the end of the program, students are required to attend a one-week residency and graduation ceremony at the Northfield campus and pass a comprehensive essay exam.
-Students may add an optional master’s thesis if they want to pursue a doctoral degree or if they anticipate a research-heavy career.
+Prospective students may add an optional master’s thesis if they want to pursue a doctoral degree or if they anticipate a research-heavy career.

 6. Bay Path University